bushed/NettyServer/README.md

 ### Database

 This project uses embedded [HSQL](http://hsqldb.org/) DB.
+It's fast and threadsafe.
 Database files placed in folder `/localdb` in build directory.
 To change DBMS edit `Database` class.
 Besides see `StatDAO` class, that contains all SQL code, to use your specific DBMS features.
+Database contains only two tables. `Connections` for each accepted request and `URI` for storing text strings and agregated data.

 ![Database diagram](https://raw.github.com/bushed/NettyServer/master/Screens/Database_diagram.png "Database")